List of Madagascar (franchise) characters: Amarillo Kid

-The Amarillo Kid (voiced by Jeff Bennett) is a nine-banded armadillo.
+The Amarillo Kid (voiced by Jeff Bennett) is a Southern-accented nine-banded armadillo.

 A long time ago, the Amarillo Kid challenged Private to a game of mini golf, back when Private was one of the best mini golf players and was known as Mr. Tux.
 Private quit after the game, which ended in a tie, because he had to hit a little possum girl's ice cream cone to tie it up.
 Though Private admitted that the pressure made him quit after all.
 Several years later in "Mr. Tux", he arrived at the Central Park Zoo to challenge Private to a game to prove he's the best.
 At first, Private refuses to fight him.
 Enraged by this, the Kid locked down the entire zoo and threatened to blow it up with a thermonuclear reactor.
 Private battles him, and though the game is close, Private wins with the help of a cricket he had saved earlier.
 Ashamed, the Amarillo Kid leaves.